Skip to content

 SilentScout: Why a Passive, Balanced ARDF Probe Beats “LNA-on-Probe”

-(Indicative field notes included; your mileage will vary with terrain, groundwave, and beacon height.)
+(Indicative field notes included; your mileage will vary with terrain, ground conductivity, groundwave behaviour, and beacon height.)

 The Goal in ARDF: Null Integrity, Not Raw Gain

-For bearings, the quality and repeatability of the cardioid null determine success far more than absolute sensitivity.
-A balanced loop + E-probe that keeps symmetry intact will out-perform a “more gain” approach almost every time.
+For bearings, the quality and repeatability of the cardioid null matter far more than absolute sensitivity.
+A balanced loop plus E-probe that preserves symmetry will usually outperform a “more gain” approach.

 Why Bolting an LNA to a Balanced Probe Backfires

 • Balance gets broken: Most LNAs are single-ended.
-Tying one leg to ground injects common-mode paths, flattening nulls and making the probe hand-sensitive.
+Tying one leg to ground creates common-mode paths, flattens nulls, and makes the probe more hand-sensitive.

-• Headroom shrinks: ARDF beacons are strong.
-Front-end gain before filtering simply pushes the receiver toward IMD/overload faster.
+• Headroom shrinks: ARDF beacons can be strong, especially close in.
+Front-end gain before adequate filtering pushes the receiver toward overload and intermodulation faster.

-• Resonance reliance: Using resonance to “fix” phase locks performance to a narrow peak; hands, detuning, or nearby objects then skew both amplitude and phase.
+• Resonance dependence is fragile: Using resonance to “fix” phase locks performance to a narrow peak.
+Hands, nearby objects, detuning, or weather can then skew both amplitude and phase.

-E vs H Changes with Distance (near-field vs far-field)
+E vs H Changes with Distance and Environment

-Close to the beacon, the E-field contribution dominates; farther away the H-field balance improves.
-If you sum E and H asymmetrically (e.g., inject E on one loop leg via a Wilkinson path), you can maintain a usable cardioid without risking complete destructive cancellation.
-The ratio shifts with distance, but the null stays useful when the structure remains fully balanced.
+If you sum E and H asymmetrically — for example, by injecting the E contribution onto one loop leg through an isolated Wilkinson path — you can maintain a usable cardioid without risking full destructive cancellation.
+The ratio shifts, but the null remains useful when the structure stays balanced and common-mode current is controlled.

 Resonance for Phase Control: Tempting but Brittle

-• Amplitude swings: By forcing resonance on the loop or E-probe to “freeze” phase, you also create a steep amplitude peak.
-Small detuning then wrecks your balance.
+• Amplitude swings: Forcing resonance on the loop or E-probe to “freeze” phase also creates a steep amplitude peak.
+Small detuning can then upset the balance.

-• Cardioid drift: Phase “fixed” by resonance can still wander as the environment shifts the tune point.
+• Cardioid drift: Phase “fixed” by resonance can still wander when the environment shifts the tune point.
 The cardioid null moves with it.

-• Better approach: Keep the antenna broadband and control phase with passive vectoring and damping; let the combiner/phasing define directivity, not a razor-thin LC peak.
+• Better approach: Keep the antenna broadband and control phase with passive vectoring and damping.
+Let the combiner/phasing define directivity, not a razor-narrow LC peak.

 Preselection Beats Gain: Protect Receiver Headroom

-Adding gain raises wanted and unwanted energy equally.
-If the receiver has limited headroom, a preselector (even a modest-Q low-pass or band-pass) helps more than an LNA.
-On 80 m ARDF (≈3.5–3.6 MHz), a simple passive filter in front of the radio often nets 10–15 dB less out-of-band crud — that’s real dynamic-range you can feel.
+Adding gain raises wanted and unwanted energy.
+If the receiver has limited headroom, a preselector — even a modest-Q low-pass or band-pass filter — often helps more than an LNA.
+On 80 m ARDF (roughly 3.5–3.6 MHz, depending on local band plans and event rules), a simple passive filter in front of the radio can remove enough out-of-band energy to make the receiver feel cleaner and more predictable.

 Q: High vs Low — and How to Measure It Properly